-First ZK-Rollups-Based NFT Protocol ZKBox Goes Online, Providing Free, Timely NFT Minting Service
+ZK-Rollups-Based NFT Protocol ZKBox Goes Online, Providing Free, Timely NFT Minting Service

 With the ZK-Rollups-based ZKBox protocol, users can mint, circulate, and trade high volume of NFTs on layer 2 in real-time with zero gas fees while controlling their own funds all the time.